The Blizzard of '78

 20

-11 Queensberry Street after plowing (same spot as 2)
+10 Queensberry Street after plowing (same view as 2)

-14 looking south on Mass.
-Ave. towards Symphony Hall (Berklee College of Music is on the left)
+14 Looking South on Mass.
+Ave. towards Symphony Hall (my school, Berklee College of Music, is on the left)

-15 looking north on the Mass.
-Ave. bridge towards MIT
+15 Crossing the Mass.
+Ave. bridge over the Charles River (from Boston towards MIT in Cambridge )

-16 looking west on Brookline Ave. as it crosses the Mass.
+16 Looking West from Kenmore Square on Brookline Ave. as it crosses the Mass.
 Pike (Fenway Park is almost visible on left)

 17 Mass.
 Ave. in Central Square, Cambridge, looking towards Boston